 Former Baidu chief architect James Peng founded Pony.ai in 2016 with Tiancheng Lou, who worked at Google’s autonomous car project before it was hived off into Waymo.
-As of early this year Pony.ai had raised a little over $1 billion in investment and was claiming a valuation of $5.3 billion.
+Pony.ai was said to be valued at $8.5 billion in March 2022.

 © ChinTell Ltd. All rights reserved.

 Sponsored by HSBC.

 The Week in China website and the weekly magazine publications are owned and maintained by ChinTell Limited, Hong Kong.
 Neither HSBC nor any member of the HSBC group of companies ("HSBC") endorses the contents and/or is involved in selecting, creating or editing the contents of the Week in China website or the Week in China magazine.
 The views expressed in these publications are solely the views of ChinTell Limited and do not necessarily reflect the views or investment ideas of HSBC.
 No responsibility will therefore be assumed by HSBC for the contents of these publications or for the errors or omissions therein.